cutechess/cutechess/README.md

 Compiling
 ---------

 Cute Chess requires Qt 4.6 or greater and `qmake`.
+Qt 5 is not currently supported.

 In the simplest case you only have to issue: